5 Powerful tips to improve your email marketing campaigns

 1. Run personalized email campaigns.

 The era of one-size-fits-all email campaigns is over.
 Blanket marketing emails are usually not well received by customers and that is why brands need to make personalization a key aspect of their marketing strategy.
 Personalizing your emails could be as simple as using the recipient’s name on the email.
-This, however, is just but the basics of marketing personalization and brands are advised to go deeper and learn the specific characteristics of their customers and using this information to craft highly-converting emails.
+This, however, is just the basics of marketing personalization and brands are advised to go deeper and learn the specific characteristics of their customers and use this information to craft highly-converting emails.
 You need to gather information about your users such as their location, their past purchases, their age and gender.
 Luckily, there are a lot of tools that you can use to extract this information from the people the business interacts with.

 This information adds a personal touch to your emails and increases the chances of the recipient actually opening the emails and reading the content.
 Personalization goes a long way to make email recipients feel special.
 It makes them feel that they are not just another contact in your mailing list and this feeling makes them more receptive to the content that you have to share in your emails.